Skip to content

 Please do not submit any additional documents or justification along with your exemption form.

-Exemption forms must be reviewed and signed by a medical professional.
-Students will need to complete this process even if they previously had an immunization exemption at another school, or had one as a child and are now an adult.
-In the event of an outbreak of Measles, Mumps, or Meningitis ACWY, students with exemptions may be asked to take additional precautions.
+Exemption forms must be signed by a medical professional attesting that they have discussed the benefits and risks of the vaccine(s) with you.
+You will need to complete this process even if you previously had an immunization exemption at another school, or had one as a child and are now an adult.

 Note: HSIP students cannot receive exemptions from HSIP requirements from the IVP, or using the General Immunization Requirement Exemption Form.
 HSIP students should refer to the Vaccine Exemptions section on the HSIP webpage.